TechnoBureau/technobureau.github.io/_posts/2016/12/2016-12-15-nfs-installation-and-configuration-of-network-file-system.md

 category: linux
 keywords:
 - linux
+- nfs
-- swap
+- Network File System
-- swap space
+- nfslock
 description: "Network File System (NFS) is a distributed file system,lets a computer user to access the files on a remote computer as though they were on the user's own computer.Depending upon the configuration files are